mongodb/mongo-cxx-driver/etc/releasing.md

 ```

 ## Tag the release

+If doing a minor release (e.g. releasing r3.6.0), stay on the master branch.
+You will create a new `releases/v3.6` branch later in the instructions.
+If doing a patch release (e.g. releasing r3.6.1), check out the corresponding release branch, which should be `releases/v3.6`.

 Create a tag for the commit to serve as the release (or release candidate):

 ```